mattdee/alfred_area_code_lookup/README.md

 In order to use this workflow, just do the following:

-run the setup.sh script to install
+run the setup.sh script to install like so:

-else
+`bash setup.sh`

+otherwise set up manually

 1) Create the following directory in your HOME folder like so: